Modern pesticides are supplied in a number of

 Wettable powder (WP) pesticides are

-dust-like formulations that are mixed with water, or
+dust-like formulations that can be mixed with water, or

 Wettable powders are economical and solve the